The Newells of The Dock

 © 1996 (Do not copy or redistribute this document)

-This document represents an updated (1996) summary of research first conducted in 1971 for a course in Rural Settlement at Memorial University.
+This document represents an updated (1996) summary of research first conducted in 1971 for a course in Rural Settlement at Memorial University [a photocopy of my original family tree is included at the end of this document].
 The course was taught by Prof. John Mannion who had all the students in the class draw up a family history.
 The information was collected from my father (John Newell Sr.), Harold Newell (a retired school teacher and ardent genealogist) and a number of other relatives.
 Unfortunately, all the original sources have subsequently died so I must now rely on my notes and a collection of family documents.
 I have supplemented this material with a variety of historical accounts from other researchers, local newspapers and stories told in the local store when I was a boy in the 1950s and 1960s.

 The Dock is the western part of Bareneed, a small community situated on the north shore of Bay de Grave (an arm of Conception Bay) Newfoundland.
 The nearby community of Cupids, on the opposite shore of Bay de Grave, was the site of the Guy colony which was established in 1610 and Port de Grave, several kilometres east of Bareneed, was an established fishing harbour when Guy established his colony.
 Given its location near the head of Bay de Grave (a less desirable fishing location) it is likely that the Dock was settled later than these other sites.

 The first reliable evidence of the Newell family in The Dock is a copy of a land grant to Philip Newell dated 1785 that I still have in my possession.
 It states:

 “Philip Newell 175 yards from NE to SW bounded SW by Samuel Dawe on the NE by Thomas Sullivan 68 yards from HWM [High Water Mark] to the N by W bounded N by the woods.
 1 stage 2 flakes 1 home 1 garden 1 meadow_____